uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 * retrieve a list of payments for a given date range
 * retrieve the allocation details of a specific payment against one or more liabilities

-## Software vendor overview
+## Software provider overview

 HMRC expects software providers to offer customers the ability to finalise their overall tax position using the software.
-This process is sometimes called crystallisation.
+This process is sometimes called final declaration.

 In the future, partnerships will be required to provide the information mentioned above for the partnership.
 Individual partners will not be mandated to report their partner income quarterly.